Don’t like pickles? Are you mad? Get a jar of McClure’s and give your tongue a jab of hot 'n spicy Chicago at its best!

 Salt and freshly ground black pepper

-½ tsp dried oregano or marjoram
+½ tsp crumbled dried oregano, or a little chopped fresh marjoram

 ½ tsp chopped rosemary